 Depot & Arsenal Executive Leadership Program (DAELP)

-DAELP was originally designed for the U.S. Army Materiel Command and the program has continually grown in scope and stature.
-In addition to U.S. Army uniformed military and civilian participation, DAELP includes participants from the US Marine Corps, the Defense Logistics Agency (DLA), the US Coast Guard, and the private sector.
-DAELP is considered a commander's course prerequisite for Army Materiel Command and Marine Corps Logistics Command participants and the US Navy and the US Air Force have also participated in the program.
+In addition to U.S. Army uniformed military and civilian participation, DAELP has expanded to include participants from the Defense Logistics Agency, U.S. Air Force, Marine Corps, Navy, Coast Guard, and the private sector.
+DAELP is considered a commander's course prerequisite for Army Materiel Command and Marine Corps Logistics Command participants.

 |Connect with IDB on LinkedIn, Facebook, and Twitter.